crossplane/docs/content/v1.11/getting-started/provider-aws-part-2.md

 ```

 {{< hint "tip" >}}
-For more information on the values allowed in the _XRD_ view its schema with
+For more information on the values allowed in a _composite resource definition_ view its schema with
-`kubectl explain compositeresourcedefinitions`
+`kubectl explain compositeresourcedefinition`
 {{< /hint >}}

 Now, define the custom API.
 Your custom API continues under the last